dereneaton/ipyrad/docs/files.rst

 =================
 ipyrad_ can be used to assemble any kind of data that is generated using a restriction digest method (RAD, ddRAD) or related amplification-based process (e.g., NextRAD, RApture).
-The `input data`_ can be sorted among Samples (demultiplexed) before starting, or ipyrad can be used to demultiplex the data based on a `barcodes file`_.
+The `input files`_ can be sorted among Samples (demultiplexed) before starting to use ipyrad, or ipyrad can be used to demultiplex the data based on a `barcodes file`_.
+Examples of both are available in the :ref:`tutorial<tutorials>`.

 .. _data_types: